 Keep a chart of cleaning routine duties, ticking them off when done.

-Not only does this show what child has which responsibilities, but it can also chart ongoing progress to ensure they are still completed!
+Not only does this show which child has what responsibilities, but it can also chart ongoing progress to ensure completion.

 Challenge and Inspire

-Kids can get bored very easily, especially with housework!
+Kids can get bored easily, especially with housework!

-If parents want to continually motivate their children, they should try challenging them.
+If parents want to motivate their children, they should try challenging them.

 As they become adept at simple tasks, they introduce more complex ones.

-Let them learn how to sweep the floor, then use the hoover and then clean the table.
+Let them learn how to sweep the floor, use the hoover, and clean the table.